MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 <br>

-The application itself does not perform scanning logic; it orchestrates and embeds the individual modules described below.
+Note: The application itself does not perform scanning logic; it orchestrates and embeds the individual modules described below.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------